arseniyGoryagin/SocialMedia_App_Backend/README.md

-# Social Media API application
+# Business accounting app API

-This is a fully fledge social media API built with Java Spring, includes post,likes comments etc..
+This is an Api for a Business accounting app that supports adding and removing clients and keeping track of orders

 ## Table of Contents